Systematic Literature Review on Vehicular Collaborative Perception -- A Computer Vision Perspective: Perception Tasks (RQ1)

 \section{Perception Tasks (RQ1)}

 There are various critical perception tasks that can benefit from a collaborative approach, including object detection, object tracking, motion prediction, semantic segmentation, and lane detection. \gls{OD} identifies and locates objects within a sensor frame, establishing a foundation for further perception processes. \gls{OT} involves monitoring the dynamic status of an object across multiple frames, while \gls{MP} aims to forecast the future movements or intentions of an object. \gls{SS} plays a crucial role in scene understanding, helping CAVs identify drivable areas and provide essential information for subsequent tasks. \gls{LD} is integral to determining road boundaries and lane markings, enabling CAVs to comprehend the geometry of the road network.
 This section provides a comprehensive overview of collaborative methods used in detection, tracking, motion prediction, semantic segmentation, and lane detection.
 Additionally, it introduces concepts of \gls{MT} and \gls{TA} pipelines, which are pivotal in enhancing the efficiency and accuracy of vehicle perception systems.
-Figure~\ref{fig:dist_task} presents the distribution of publications by task, indicating a substantial focus on \gls{OD}, which accounts for 78 studies.
-In contrast, the number of papers on \gls{SS}, \gls{OT}, and \gls{MP} is comparatively low, with only 6, 5, and 5 studies, respectively.
-This disparity highlights the dominant research interest in object detection, while other tasks remain underexplored, suggesting potential areas for further investigation.

 Furthermore, the subcategories for each perception task are provided, with classifications based on representation formats.
 For example, \gls{OD} and \gls{SS} are categorized into 2D, 3D, and \gls{BEV} representations. \gls{MT} is divided into trajectory and \gls{BEV} map representations, while \gls{LD} is classified into curve-model and \gls{BEV} map representations. \gls{OT} is further categorized into tracking with \gls{COD} and tracking without \gls{COD}.